ziyi01/ziyi01/README.md

 I'm currently studying Computer Science at KTH :school: .

-- :art: Painting and :camera Photography is what I do at the side
+- :art: Painting and :camera: Photography is what I do on the side.
-- :musical_keyboard: I'm quite experienced with playing the piano
+- :musical_keyboard: I also love playing the piano
-- :zap: I'm currently exploring game development
+- :zap: Currently learning more about game development

 ---